Gabryxx7/bibtex-cleaneR/README.md

 0. Clone the repository
 1. Install all the required libraries by running `lib_install.R` (need R >= 3.6)
 2. Open `clean_refs.R`, edit path, options and filename
-3. Call
+3. Call `updateReferences` (Multithreaded is highly recommended)
 ```R
 bib_df <- updateReferences(..., multithreaded = TRUE)
 ```
-Multithreaded is highly recommended
 4. The output will already be written in `out_file` but you can check the resulting `df` for any missing data
 5. Use `CTRL+F` on the output file and look for `{NO}` to double check the entries that have not been updated

 ## Options
 - `upd_bibkey`: Whether to updated the bibkey or not.
 The bibkey is the identifier at the beginning of the ref.
+(If you have already cited the references in your LaTeX I'd leave this as `FALSE` so you won't need to updated your `\cite{...}` in LaTeX)
 E.g. `Marini_2019` is the bibkey here:
 ```BibTex
 @InProceedings{Marini_2019,
     author		= {Gabriele Marini},